brotkrueml/codehighlight/Documentation/Maintenance/Index.rst

 .. code-block:: shell

    cd Build
-   yarn upgrade prismjs
+   npm update prismjs
-   yarn build
+   npm run build

 The copied artifacts can now be committed (along with the :file:`package.json` file to the repository.
 Don't forget to add new files to the commit and add